hackclub/hackathons-backend/README.md

    ```sh
    bundle exec sidekiq
    ```
-   Sidekiq is necessary for emails (such as sign in links) to be sent.
+   Sidekiq is necessary for most emails to be sent.

 The application will now be running at [localhost:3000](http://localhost:3000)!